zuozhenggh/learning-library/developer-library/orcl-db-cicd-for-devs/sqlcl/sqlcl.md

 - Login to your Autonomous Database with SQLcl
 - Create a baseline for your database schema
 - Commit the objects to your OCI Repository
+- Apply the baseline to a new schema

 ### Prerequisites